dji-sdk/Onboard-SDK-Doc/source/sensor-integration-guides/velodyne/readme.md

 The library (".\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\lidar_APIs_LIB") provide a UDP driver (based on Boost) and data logging with pcap files.
 This library can be integrated into OES.
 Please note that: Boost needs to be version 1.50 or later; pcap needs to be version 1.40 or later.

-The example (".\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\QtConsoleExample") provide a Qt console application to use the lib to gather data and log data into pcap file.
+The example (".\onboardsdk\thirdparty\velodyne_vlp16puck_lite_API_example\QtConsoleExample") provide a Qt console application to use the lib to gather and log data into a pcap file.
 Please note that Qt needs to be the latest version Qt5.7.

 The data is logged into:

 /home/(user)/Vlp16_logfiles/

-The file is automatically named with the format starting with "vlp16_log_" plus Hour_Min_Seconds_Month_Date_Year, for example:
+The data file is automatically named with the format starting with "vlp16_log_" plus Hour_Min_Seconds_Month_Date_Year, for example:

 Vlp16_log_17_32_08_07_27_2016.pcap

-Velodyne's VeloView can be downloaded from http://www.paraview.org/Wiki/VeloView.
+Velodyne's VeloView can be downloaded from <http://www.paraview.org/Wiki/VeloView>.
 Figure 5 below is the point cloud map of a pcap log file in VeloView.

 ![Point Cloud](../../images/velodyne/PointCloudInVeloView.png)